iaindooley/Decal60MinuteTutorial/README.md

 The goal for Decal is to allow you to deploy and edit completely arbitrary HTML, but the current version has some limitations.
 We plan on fixing those if we get enough support for the project.

-For the sake of simplicity in this tutorial, we have created a sample HTML project for you to deploy.
+For the sake of simplicity in this tutorial, we have created a sample HTML project for you to deploy, but we encourage you to play around with deploying a project of your own afterwards and let us know what problems you encounter.

 ## Some instructional videos